 Treat others the way you want to be treated

-Don’t forget your inspirational poster, to sum up, all these sayings!
+Don’t forget this gorgeous inspirational poster to sum up all these sayings!
 Yours FREE for a limited time.
-High-resolution PDF copy (8×10)
+High-resolution PDF copy (8.5×11)

 The benefit of using encouraging words for kids